-- In connection with the Formation Transactions, Fund I terminated its management services agreement with Fidus Capital, LLC and we entered into the Investment Advisory Agreement with Fidus Investment Advisors, LLC, as our investment advisor.
-The investment professionals of Fidus Investment Advisors, LLC were also the investment professionals of Fidus Capital, LLC.
-We entered into the Investment Advisory Agreement with Fidus Investment Advisors, LLC to manage our day-to-day operating and investing activities.
+- We have entered into the Investment Advisory Agreement with Fidus Investment Advisors, LLC, as our investment advisor.
+Pursuant to the agreement our investment advisor manages our day-to-day operating and investing activities.
 We pay our investment advisor a fee for its services under the Investment Advisory Agreement consisting of two components a base management fee and an incentive fee.
-See Note 5 to our consolidated financial statements. - Edward H. Ross, our Chairman and Chief Executive Officer and Thomas C. Lauer, one of our directors, are managers of Fidus Investment Advisors, LLC.
+See Note 5 to our consolidated financial statements. - Edward H. Ross, our Chairman and Chief Executive Officer, and Thomas C. Lauer, our President, are managers of Fidus Investment Advisors, LLC.
 In May 2015, Fidus Investment Advisors, LLC entered into a combination with Fidus Partners, LLC (the "Combination"), by which members of Fidus Investment Advisors LLC and Fidus Partners, LLC ("Partners") contributed all of their respective membership interest in Fidus Investment Advisors LLC and Partners to a newly formed limited liability company, Fidus Group Holdings, LLC ("Holdings").
-As a result, Fidus Investment Advisors LLC is a wholly-owned subsidiary of Holdings, which is a newly formed limited liability company organized under the laws of Delaware. - We entered into the Administration Agreement with Fidus Investment Advisors, LLC to provide us with the office facilities and administrative services necessary to conduct day-to-day operations.
+As a result, Fidus Investment Advisors LLC is a wholly-owned subsidiary of Holdings, which is a limited liability company organized under the laws of Delaware. - We entered into the Administration Agreement with Fidus Investment Advisors, LLC to provide us with the office facilities and administrative services necessary to conduct day-to-day operations.
 See Note 5 to our consolidated financial statements. - We entered into a license agreement with Fidus Partners, LLC, pursuant to which Fidus Partners, LLC has granted us a non-exclusive, royalty-free license to use the name "Fidus."